-There are eight LUST sites and one NPDES-permitted facility (Rome City WWTP).
-In January of 2021, it was noted that the Adams Lake RSD's self monitoring program was rated as unsatisfactory.
+There are eight underground storage tanks, one of which is listed as a LUST site, and one NPDES-permitted facility (Rome City WWTP).
+In January of 2021, it was noted that the Adams Lake RSD's self-monitoring program was rated as unsatisfactory.
 At the time of the inspection, IDEM determined that a sample log was not being maintained.
 The Adams Lake RSD began to rectify the monitoring issue the following week and have not been cited since.
-There are no open dumps, brownfields, corrective action sites, voluntary remediation sites, industrial waste facilities or industrial waste facilities located within the Oviate Ditch-Middle Branch Elkhart River subwatershed (Figure 71).
+There are no open dumps, brownfields, corrective action sites, voluntary remediation sites, industrial waste facilities or industrial waste facilities located within the Oviate Ditch-Middle Branch Elkhart River subwatershed (Figure 72).